metabolomicstats/ExNormalizeMets/README.md

 ### About the package:

 Metabolomics data are inevitably subject to a component of unwanted variation, due to factors such as batch effects, matrix effects, and confounding biological variation.
-The NormalizeMets R package contains a collection of functions to aid in the statistical analysis of metabolomic data.
+The NormalizeMets R package contains a collection of functions to aid in the statistical analysis of metabolomics data.
 It can be used to assess, select and implement statistical methods for normalizing metabolomics data.
 The interactive excel interface provides an opportunity to use these functions through a user-friendly interface in excel.

 #### Requirements

 It is required to install the R software (version 3.4.3 or higher) and Microsoft Excel (2016 or later).

 #### Input data format